a1xd/rawaccel/doc/Guide.md

 ![ClassicExample](images/classic_example.png)

 ### Power
 This is the style found in CS:GO and Source Engine games (m_customaccel 3).
 The user can set a rate by which the speed is multiplied, and then an exponent to which the product is raised, which is then the final multiplier (no adding to 1).
+The  formula for this curve starts at 0 for an input of 0, so the user can also set a ratio of the sens multiplier for the curve to start at, effectively an output offset.

 In the aforementioned games the default m_customaccel_exponent value of 1.05 would be a value of 0.05 in Raw Accel, leading to a concave slowly rising curve.
 CS:GO and Source Engine games apply acceleration in an fps-dependent manner, so Raw Accel can only simulate acceleration from these games at a given fps.
-To do so, set scale to 1000/(in-game fps).
+To do so, set scale to 1000/(in-game fps) and the output offset to 1.
 ![PowerExample](images/power_example.png)

 ### Natural